 Monasteries and convents are popular in Bhutan and are run by monks and nuns in distinguishing maroon robes.
 Both monks and nuns have to shave their heads.
 Besides study and meditation, they spend their days performing rituals of honoring various bodhisattvas, praying for the dead, searching for the intercession of bodhisattvas on behalf of the sick.
 Bhutanese people have their own way of doing practice the religion such as in their daily works, in the way they speak and thought, and visiting the holy places on holy dates.

-It is far too easy to notice lots of Buddhist flag waving in the sky in Bhutan due to the aim of introducing Buddhism to people; hence, numerous symbols and structures relate to Buddhism are employed from religious monuments, prayer walls, prayer flags, to sacred mantras carved in stone hillsides.
+It is far too easy to notice lots of Buddhist flags waving in the sky in Bhutan due to the aim of introducing Buddhism to people; hence, numerous symbols and structures related to Buddhism are employed from religious monuments, prayer walls, prayer flags, to sacred mantras carved in stone hillsides.
 Among those, chorten, the Bhutan religious monuments version of the Indian stupa, considered a typical symbol of this state religion.
-Chorten has various types range from rectangular shaped ‘house’ chorten to complex ones with ornate steps, doors, domes, and spires.
-Buddha’s eyes are used for some of the chortens’ decoration to show the omnipotent power of Buddha being able to see in all directions concurrently.
+Chorten has various types ranging from rectangular-shaped ‘house’ chorten to complex ones with ornate steps, doors, domes, and spires.
+Buddha’s eyes are used for some of the shortens decorations to show the omnipotent power of Buddha being able to see in all directions concurrently.

-Bhutan has Buddhist schools in large cities, where has been training high qualified professor of Buddhist study.
+Bhutan has Buddhist schools in large cities, which has been training high qualified professor of Buddhist study.
 Over the centuries, two principal Buddhist schools were constructed: Theravada and Mahayana.